flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/FileTransfersIntro.md

 ## Before we get started

-The HPC is a little different that your desktop at home when it comes to storage (not just computing power!).
-It's a shared resource, so we cant store everybody's data for all time - there just isn't enough space!
+The HPC is a little different that your desktop at home when it comes to storage, not just computing power.
+It's a shared resource, so we cant store everybody's data for all time - there just isn't enough space.

-So, we have two main storage locations we use which are:
+On Deepthought, are two main storage tiers.
+Firstly our bulk storage (approx 250TB) is the 'Scratch' area - and is slower, spinning Hard-Disk Drives (HDD's).
+The smaller, hyper-fast NVMe Solid-State Drives are located at /local and is approx 400GB on the 'standard' nodes and 1.5TB on the 'high-capacity' nodes.

+There is a critical difference between these two locations.
+The /scratch area is a common storage area.
+You can access it from all of the login, managment and compute nodes on the HPC.
+This is not the same as /local, which is only avaialble on each compute node.
+That is - if you job is running on Node001, the /local only exists on that particular node - you cannot access it anaywhere else on the HPC.

 - /home/$FAN
 - /scratch/$FAN